e45lee/artifact-boolean-algebras/README.md

 docker build . --platform linux/amd64 -t qualified-types-with-boolean-algebras docker build . --platform linux/arm64 -t qualified-types-with-boolean-algebras
 ```
-The build command takes about 15 minutes.
+The build command takes about 15 minutes and uses the internet.

 ## Creaking the Docker Image Files
 Run the following commands to get an amd64 and arm64 image.